 As explained above, the Cavapoo has many different personality traits that appeal to everyone.
-For this reason, they have earned a top spot as a family pet in the designer dog world.
+For this reason, they have earned a top spot as family pets in the designer dog world.
 He is very kind and gentle with his family members, especially young children who he can snuggle up to.
-They are always so excited to see their masters.
+They are always so excited to see their human family members.
 They also love nothing more than to sit on your lap in the evening and keep you company while you read a book or play family games.

-He also loves to go for daily walks, and enjoys a good romp in the backyard.
-He is quite a cheeky chappy who will test your rules and patience, but only in a fun way.
-All in all, there is something for every potential dog owner when it comes to this pup and his awesome personality.
+He also loves to go for daily walks and enjoys a good romp in the backyard.
+He is quite a cheeky boy who will test your rules and patience, but only in a fun way.
+Overall, there is something for every potential dog owner when it comes to this pup and his awesome personality.

 Size & Appearance

 Cavapoos are one of the cutest dog breeds around.
-They can be either small to medium-sized dogs, depending on the size of his Poodle parent.
+They can be either small to medium-sized dogs, depending on the size of their Poodle parent.
 Typically, both males and females will measure between 9 and 14 inches, from paw to shoulder.
 They can also vary in weight, again depending on their Poodle parent, but typically they will weigh between 9 and 25 pounds.

 Coat & Colors

 The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent.
 They will have either a slight wave or curl that he inherited from his Poodle parent.
 While he is less prone to shedding, their coat needs regular grooming which will be outlined below.